Charan000/myportfolio/README.md

 [Github](https://github.com/Charan000/Agent-Based-Modeling-And-Simulation-of-Drug-Resistant-Diseases)

 - Developed an Agent-Based model to simulate the onset of drug resistance in the tuberculosis bacteria and subsequent spread of tuberculosis(TB) among humans in a constrained environment.
-- Used Repast City Framework (Java) for city simulation calculations and Python for the visual representation.
+- Implemented the agent model and visualization using Python, Java, and Repast City framework.

 ![GIS Life Cycle](/assets/img/AgentBasedModelProject/GISLifeCycle.png)
 ![City Model](/assets/img/AgentBasedModelProject/CityModel.png)